-As of December 1, there are no vacancies.
+As of January 1, there are no vacancies.
 There are 10 applicants on the waiting list which closed 2/1/22.
-Agassiz is in need of a new roof.
+Agassiz needs a new roof.
+HUD conducted a physical inspection of the property on 1/10/23.
+The project received a passing score.